 The powder room gallery [PR] activates the spirits of Chicago, Duchamp, Manzoni and Sherrie Levine’s bathroom works by showing contemporary art based on grooming rituals, detritus, and works that use the bathroom as a stage.

 Q: What is the Unconfirmed Makeshift Museum?

-A: It’s an artist-run independent project space, part lemonade made with life’s lemons, part institutional critique, part suburban intervention, part resistance.
+A: It’s an artist-run independent contemporary art space, part lemonade made with life’s lemons, part institutional critique, part suburban intervention, part resistance.